-18. ARTICULATION POSSIBILITIES
+19. ARTICULATION POSSIBILITIES

-The Graduate Attributes ensure that a graduate of a programme meeting these standards meets requirements for entry to several programmes including:
+The graduate attributes ensure that a graduate of a programme meeting these standards would meet requirements for entry to several programmes including the following:

-- Postgraduate Bachelor of Laws (LLB) programme - Specialist coursework master's programmes - Research master's programmes leading to master's degrees with or without coursework components - With appropriate work experience, a Master of Business Administration or similar qualification - In certain disciplines, progression toward the Government Certificate of Competency.
+- A candidacy programme toward registration as a Professional Engineering Technologist - Formal specialist study toward Postgraduate Diplomas, etc (refer to E-23-P for a full description of applicable pathways) - A postgraduate Bachelor of Laws (LLB) programme - With appropriate work experience, a Master of Business Administration or similar qualification - In certain disciplines, progression toward the Government Certificate of Competency.